Skip to content

 See it in action

 This is the kind of image Grafex can generate.
-Code on the left, rendered PNG on the right — no browser window, no server, just one CLI command.
+Write the code, run one command, see the result — no browser window, no server.

 export const config = {